-(for proofs see Appendix A for termination and Appendix D for complexity).
 This complexity result is in line with those of similar formalisms.
-For instance in [20], it is shown that type-checking non deterministic top-down tree transducers is in EXPTIME when the input and output types are given by a NTA.
+For instance in [18], it is shown that type-checking non deterministic top-down tree transducers is in EXPTIME when the input and output types are given by a NTA.

-All filters defined in this paper (excepted those in Appendix B) pass the analysis.
+All filters defined in this article pass the analysis.
 As an example consider the filter rotate that applied to a list returns the same list with the first element moved to the last position (and the empty list if applied to the empty list):